-In this Tole Gallery are a variety of painting using Oil paint - many with instructions.
+The Tole Gallery is a selection of painting using Oil paint - many with instructions.

-Click each Tole Painting 'thumb-nail' to view a larger picture.
+Click each small Painting to view a larger picture.

 |This design incorporates most of the single strokes, double loading and blending techniques used in Tole painting.||A simple Tole Daisy and leaf project, using a restricted palette of oil colours.|

 |Tole Apples - all to do with tonal value and painting rounded surfaces, including shadows.||Basic double-loaded brush stroke work to produce these wild Roses.|

 |Strawberries are a favourite subject, this picture is taken from a Tole painted black metal shovel.||This Tole Lemon project is a another good exercise in painting rounded shapes, with contrast.|

 |Simple Tole design with Daisies, Leaves and single Lemon, an easy one to try in oils.

 Good blending exercise.

 |Mushrooms are my favourites, not as easy to paint as some designs, but the effective result is worth it!|

 |A decorative almost monochrome design, with emphasis on turned edges and ruffled petals on wood stained background.||Anemonies painted on 100% rag, 140 lb watercolour paper.
 It would look different on a dark background!|